Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Norwich to Stratford (London) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Norwich, you can arrive at Stratford (London) in just 1h 39m, making it a quick and convenient option for travelling between these two places.
+The train journey from Norwich to Stratford (London) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Norwich, you can get to Stratford (London) in just 1h 30m, making it an ideal and convenient choice for travelling between them.

 Family & Friends Railcard£13.45